 Marchese Piero Antinori describes the vineyards of Tignanello and Solaia and tastes the 1997 vintage of each wine with winemaker Renzo Cotarella and Bruce Sanderson.
 Solaia '97 was WS Wine of the Year in 2000. part 2/4; more to come.

 Piero Antinori was among the first Tuscan producers to go outside the strict classification system to make high-quality wines.
-Antinori describes why he broke with tradition, defines Super Tuscan and introduces Tignanello & Solaia. part1/4; more soon
+Antinori describes why he broke with tradition, defines Super Tuscan and introduces Tignanello & Solaia. part 1/4

 From selling grapes to making Wine Spectator's Top Wine of 2010, the Smith family's story parallels that of Paso Robles.
 Join Justin Smith as he talks whale bones, family and dancing on his way to making benchmark Rhône wines in Paso.